Michdo93/openhab_bridge_image_listener/README.md

-# openhab_bridge_publisher
+# openhab_bridge_image_listener

-Publishes commands to openhab using a bridge between openHAB and ROS with HABApp
+ROS package which listens and subscribes to the `sensor_msgs/Image` or `sensor_msgs/CompressedImage` topics.
+This image will be published as command to openHAB using a bridge between openHAB and ROS with HABApp.

 ## Installation